lobe/web-bootstrap/README.md

 ## Exporting your model

+Next, we're going to drop in your new model.
+So first, let's open your project in Lobe and export it by pressing `⌘-E` and selecting Tensorflow:

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/exportHeader.png)

-Next, we're going to drop in your new model.
-So first, let's open your project in Lobe and export it by pressing `⌘-E`.
 Once you have the tensorflow model, you're going to follow [these instructions for converting the model to tensorflow.js](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter).

-Now that you have the model converted, drag in the model files into the `/public/model` folder to replace the exisiting sample model.
+After that, drag in the converted model files into the `/public/model` folder to replace the exisiting sample model:

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/modeldrag.png)